-The story of fifty decades of the World Economic Forum, as seen through the eyes of its members, leaders and the outside world.
+The story of five decades of the World Economic Forum, as seen through the eyes of its members, leaders and the outside world.

 The Forum is best known for its Annual Meeting in Davos-Klosters.
 Through the years, numerous business, government and civil society leaders have made their way to the high Alps to consider the major global issues of the day and to brainstorm on solutions to address these challenges.